tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 - Sangdong: Continued to work on creating webpages
 - Vignesh: Continued to work on implementing database

+#### Date/ Location:
+March 4th/ BA3200
+#### Highlights:
+- Tom: Implemented Haystack into backend
+- Shivain: Worked on created weblinks for the tutorial site
+- Ryan: Completed glossary.
+Started to work on process.md
+- Francis: Successfully built a connection between web crawler and Postgre database.
+Started implementing it into backend
+- Sangdong: Continued to work on creating webpages
+- Vignesh: Absent

 **Description of how you used GitHub issue management system (e.g. naming conventions, labels, team's conventions, etc.)**
 We would each create our own private branch and would do a pull request with user story that it solved.
 Feb 3rd: In the future, all of the user stories will be created as an 'issue' and we will create pull requests with issue